Multi-messenger lensing time delay as a probe of the graviton mass: Time-delay constraint

 where we have temporarily introduced factors of $\hbar = 1 = c$.
-The advantage of the multi-messenger measurement is quite clear.
+The advantage of the multimessenger measurement is quite clear.
 It does not require any modeling of the lens or of cosmology, which disappears in the comparison between the electromagnetic and GW time delay.
 This is quite remarkable, given that they follow different geodesics and experience different local Shapiro time delays.
 We may even get a different time delay for each frequency $\Delta t\e{g}(\omega)$ if we can identify corresponding crests of the GW for the different signals.

 Note that the advantage with respect to dispersion relation constraints on the speed of the low versus high frequencies of the GW, is that it does not require us to estimate the GW phase at the source, which requires a waveform model in the presence of a massive graviton.
 Here instead, one can identify the merger time and the peaks of the GW in a model independent way.
 This allows for a fully model-independent constraint on the graviton mass.
 Hereafter, we evaluate whether this constraint is competitive.